lyra-school/web-design-project/README.md

 # web-design-project
-Web Design Fundamentals project, 2023
+Project for the Web Design Fundamentals class, 2023